Nelson, New Zealand: A Photo Diary From The South Island

 Can’t forget about the family dog, Stella!

-New Zealand is all about nature so on my first day in town, Helen took me on a hike to Cable Bay.
+New Zealand is all about nature.
+On my first day in town, Helen took me on a hike to Cable Bay.
 It’s not far from where Helen and Gary live.
-I loved the scenery and being able to catch up on all the years as we hiked.
-It wasn’t hard at all and it was about 8 km.
+The scenery was gorgeous and we caught up on the years that passed as we hiked.
+The hike was pretty mellow and was about 8 km long.

 Of course some sheep and their shepherd